Intelligent Medicine®

 It’s important to note that just a two-week elimination of nightshades may not be long enough to diminish arthritis pain.
 It’s best to eliminate them for a minimum of two months to bring about real relief.

-In addition to glucosamine and chondroitin, supplements like fish oil, curcumin and Boswellia are extremely beneficial in relieving joint pain and associated inflammation.
+In addition to glucosamine and chondroitin, the addition of fish oil, curcumin and Boswellia as part of a daily supplement regimen are very beneficial in relieving joint pain and associated inflammation.
+A qualified nutritionist can guide you in optimal dosing and dietary modifications.

 To your health!